DominikBucher12/XTouchBar/README.md

 ## TODO:
 - [ ] Add missing "virtual keys" (like arrow keys) to Key.swift
+- [ ] Add more sophisticated handling of setting the keyboard back to its default layout
 - [x] Finish the PropertyListParser (handle "<key>Text Key Bindings</key>" as well)
 - [x] Transform Strings received from the parser into our Shortcut data model
 - [x] Detect when Xcode is topmost application (focused), probably AppleScript is our friend :D